 Rather than look strictly at the level of overall margin, we want to get a better sense of how quickly margin is changing over time.
 Are investors gaining confidence, and borrowing more cash in order to increase long positions?
 To do this we look at the rolling year-over-year change in total margin debt.
 That is, how much has margin debt changed in the prior twelve months?

 From the chart above it looks like margin debt has gone out of control in the last few decades.
-Recall from Figure 2 that as a percent of the value of the total stock market, margin debt has risen significantly since 1970, but actually not very much since 2000.
+Recall from above that as a percent of the value of the total stock market, margin debt has risen significantly since 1970, but actually not very much since 2000.
 Once again, let's take a look at the above chart (year-over-year change in margin debt) but proportioned to the size of the stock market.

 Now we can see that margin debt swings tend to stay pretty reliably within a small single-digit percent of the value of the stock market overall.
 A huge uptick in margin debt would be when, over twelve months, the total amount of margin debt outstanding goes up by ~2% of the value of the entire stock market.
 The fastest debt recedes out of the market is roughly the same.